Anna Hazare

 Hazare started a hunger strike on 5 April 2011 to exert pressure on the Indian government to enact a stringent anti-corruption law, The Lokpal Bill, 2011 as envisaged in the Jan Lokpal Bill, for the institution of an ombudsman with the power to deal with corruption in public places.
 The fast led to nationwide protests in support.
 The fast ended on 9 April 2011, a day after the government accepted Hazare's demands.
 The government issued a gazette notification on the formation of a joint committee, consisting of government and civil society representatives, to draft the legislation.

 Foreign Policy named him among top 100 global thinkers in 2011.
 Also in 2011, Hazare was ranked as the most influential person in Mumbai by a national daily newspaper.
-He has faced criticism for his authoritarian views on justice, including death as punishment for corrupt public officials and his alleged support for forced vasectomies as a method of family planning.
+He has faced criticism for his authoritarian views on justice, including suggesting death penalty as punishment for corrupt public officials and his alleged support for forced vasectomies as a method of family planning.